apnadkarni/blt/doc/drawerset.rst

     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

-  **-gripactiverelief** *reliefName*
+  **-handleactiverelief** *reliefName*
-    Specifies the relief of grips when they are active.
-This determines the 3-D effect for the grip.  *Relief* indicates how the grip should appear relative to the window; for example, "raised" means the grip should appear to protrude.
+    Specifies the relief of handles when they are active.
+This determines the 3-D effect for the handle.  *Relief* indicates how the handle should appear relative to the window; for example, "raised" means the handle should appear to protrude.
 The default is "raised".

-  **-gripborderwidth** *numPixels*
+  **-handleborderwidth** *numPixels*
-    Specifies the default border width of grips in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
+    Specifies the default border width of handles in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the handle.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 This option may be overridden by the style's **-borderwidth** option.
 The default is "1".

-  **-gripcolor** *colorName*
+  **-handlecolor** *colorName*
-    Specifies the default color of grips.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the default color of handles.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

-  **-grippad** *numPixels*
+  **-handlepad** *numPixels*
-    Specifies extra padding for grips.  *NumPixels* is a non-negative value indicating the width of the border drawn around the grip.
+    Specifies extra padding for handles.  *NumPixels* is a non-negative value indicating the width of the border drawn around the handle.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "0".

-  **-griprelief** *reliefName*
+  **-handlerelief** *reliefName*
-    Specifies the default relief of grips.
-This determines the 3-D effect for the grip.  *Relief* indicates how the grip should appear relative to the window; for example, "raised" means the item should appear to protrude.
+    Specifies the default relief of handles.
+This determines the 3-D effect for the handle.  *Relief* indicates how the handle should appear relative to the window; for example, "raised" means the item should appear to protrude.
 The default is "flat".

-  **-gripthickness** *numPixels*
+  **-handlethickness** *numPixels*
-    Specifies a non-negative value for the thickness in pixels of the grip rectangle.
-This doesn't include any extra padding (see the **-grippad** option).  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+    Specifies a non-negative value for the thickness in pixels of the handle rectangle.
+This doesn't include any extra padding (see the **-handlepad** option).  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "3".

   **-height** *numPixels*